 Parkinson’s Progression Markers Initiative

-Identifying and evaluating people who carry a GBA mutation, whether they have Gaucher or PD or are related to someone living with one of these diseases, is vital to helping scientists learn more and develop improved treatments.
+Individuals with Gaucher disease and those with Parkinson’s disease (PD) can share a common link: mutations in the GBA gene.
+Identifying and evaluating people who carry a GBA mutation, whether they have Gaucher disease or PD or are related to someone living with one of these diseases, is vital to helping scientists learn more and develop improved treatments.

 Individuals of Eastern European (Ashkenazi) Jewish descent are more likely than the general population to carry a mutation in the GBA gene.
 PPMI provides genetic counseling and testing for GBA mutations at no cost to individuals of Ashkenazi Jewish descent who:

 - Have Gaucher disease and are age 45 or older

 - Do not have Gaucher disease but are age 45 or older and have a first-degree relative with Gaucher disease

 - Do not have PD but are age 45 or older and have a first-degree relative with PD